Turntablism: Role of women

 In Western popular music, women musicians have achieved great success in singing and songwriting roles, with top examples being Madonna, Celine Dion and Rihanna.
 However, there are relatively few women DJs or turntablists.
 Part of this may stem from a general low percentage of women in audio technology-related jobs.
 In a 2013 Sound on Sound article Rosina Ncube attested that few women work in the record production and sound engineering industry.
 Ncube claimed that "[n]inety-five percent of music producers are male" and that female producers are less well-known than their male counterparts despite accomplishing great feats within the music industry.
 The vast majority of students in music technology programs are male.

 In hip hop music, the low percentage of women DJs and turntablists may stem from the overall male domination of the entire hip hop music industry.
 Most of the top rappers, MCs, DJs, record producers and music executives are men.
 There are a small number of high-profile women, but they are rare.
 In 2007, University of North Carolina music professor Mark Katz's article stated that it is rare for women to compete in turntable battles and that this gender disparity has become a topic of conversation among the hip-hop DJ community.
 In 2010, Rebekah Farrugia stated that in the EDM sphere, a male-centric culture has contributed to the marginalisation of women who seek to engage and contribute.
-Whilst turntablism and broader DJ practices should not be conflated, Katz suggests that the broad use, or lack of use, of the turntable by women across genres and disciplines is impacted by "male technophilia."
+Whilst turntablism and broader DJ practices should not be conflated, Katz suggests that the broad use, or lack of use, of the turntable by women across genres and disciplines is impacted by "male technophilia".
 Historian Ruth Oldenziel concurs in her writing on female engagement with engineering technology.
-Oldenziel argues that socialization is a central factor in the lack of female engagement with technology, insisting that the historical socialisation of boys as technophiles has contributed to the prevalence of men who enage with technology.
+Oldenziel argues that socialization is a central factor in the lack of female engagement with technology, insisting that the historical socialisation of boys as technophiles has contributed to the prevalence of men who engage with technology.

 Lucy Green, professor of music at the University College London, focused on gender in relation to musical performers and creators, and specifically on educational frameworks as they relate to both.
 She suggests that women's alienation from fields with strong technical aspects such as DJing, sound engineering and music producing should not only be attributed to a feminine dislike towards these instruments.
 Instead she argues that women entering these fields are forced to complete the difficult task of disrupting a dominant masculine sphere.
 Despite this, women and girls do increasingly engage in turntable and DJ practices, individually and collectively, and "carve out spaces for themselves in EDM and DJ Culture".
 There are various projects dedicated to the promotion and support of these practices such as Female DJs London.
 Some artists and collectives go beyond these practices to be more gender inclusive.
 For example, Discwoman, a New York-based collective and booking agency, describe themselves as "representing and showcasing cis women, trans women and genderqueer talent."